 Apart from the certificate of registration under Rule 1020, DOLE will also conduct surprise or unscheduled inspections to work establishments.

 Depending on the violation/s cited by the inspector, the fine can start from Php20,000.00 to Php50,000.00 which is computed on a per day basis until full compliance.
 There is also a separate Php100,000.00 administrative fine that will be imposed.

 One notable part in the IRR is when the ‘violation exposes the worker to death, serious injury or serious illness’, the employer may be penalized at Php100,000.00.

 Safety Officers believe that all workplace accidents are preventable with the implementation of appropriate controls, otherwise, the worker or employee must not be obliged to perform the task because no job is worth anyone’s health and/or life.

 Do you want to know how we can assist in registering you under Rule 1020 and in preparing your Occupational Safety and Health (OSH) Program?
-Give us a call at +632 8851 9012 or send us an email at email@example.com to book a FREE 30-minute consultation.
+Contact Us, or give us a call at +632 8851 9012-13 or send us an email at email@example.com to book an initial consultation.